 Homes with cracked bricks may be experiencing foundation problems.
-Cracked bricks can arise from a number of different causes so it is important to have an experienced foundation repair expert diagnose the brick cracks.
+Cracked bricks can arise from a number of different causes, so it’s important to have an experienced foundation repair expert diagnose the cause.

-Once the foundation repair project is complete, the cracked bricks can be replaced if needed and the mortar joints in the brick may be grinded out and re-pointed.
+Once your project is complete, we can replace cracked bricks if needed and the mortar joints in the brick may be ground out and re-pointed.

-When foundation cracks occur there is an immediate need to perform foundation repair.
-If you are unsure of whether or not your cracked bricks are a sign of foundation repair, you may dig down to the foundation the inspect the foundation for cracks.
+When foundation cracks occur, there is an immediate need for foundation repair.
+If you are unsure of whether or not your cracked bricks are directly indicative of foundation cracks, you may dig down to the foundation to inspect it for cracks.

-Foundation cracks are simply a failure point.
-The foundation supports should be installed on the side of the crack that has settled most.
+Foundation cracks are simply a failure point, and foundation supports should be installed on the side of the crack that has settled most.
 Some homes may have settled in multiple directions and may require foundation supports on both sides of the foundation cracks.

 Uneven floors and sloping floors may be caused by a number of factors.
-The footing supporting the outside of the home may need to be addressed, the footings supporting the home in the crawl space may need to be addressed, or the wooden framing in the crawl space could be causing the uneven floors.
+The footing supporting the outside of the home or in the crawl space may need to be addressed, or the wooden framing in the crawl space could be causing the uneven floors.

 As a homeowner, if you decide that you would like to attempt maximum lift, uneven floors may or may not correct.
-It’s important to understand that some lifting cannot be undone so make the decision on how much lift you would like with the suggestions from our foundation repair experts.
+It’s important to understand that some lifting cannot be undone, but our foundation contractors can help you make a decision on how much lift you should attempt.

 The first step to install steel piers is to excavate the dirt around the footing.
 The entire footing must be exposed and the dirt removed from the bottom of the foundation.
 This is done as preparation for the steel pier bracket to attach to the footing with a clear surface.